helium/HIP/0099-group-challenge.md

 **Who is affected by this HIP?**

 Everyone who uses or in the future might want to use the network.
+Allowing people to use cheaper hardware as gateways should allow more rapid expansion of the network.

 **How are we soliciting feedback on this HIP from these stakeholders?**